Aakif-Kohari/CogniPipe/README.md

 CogniPipe is currently in pre-1.0 active development.

 - **Latest Release**: Actively maintained with new features, bug fixes, and security patches.
 - **Pre-1.0 Versions**: Provided "as-is" with best-effort support.
-Breaking changes may occur between minor versions per semver conventions.
+Because CogniPipe is pre-1.0, any release may include breaking changes.
 Users are strongly encouraged to always run the latest version.

 ---